BagritsevichStepan/kotlin-course/README.md

 # Kotlin Course
-The repository contains solutions to some tasks, which were solved during Kotlin course at ITMO University.
+The repository contains solutions to some tasks, which were solved during Kotlin Course at ITMO University.

 ## Tasks
 + [Wikipedia Statistics](https://github.com/BagritsevichStepan/kotlin-course/tree/main/wikipedia-statistics) - Program calculate statistics about the articles of the Russian Wikipedia